C$ 504 Find Cheap Flights from Montreal to Japan

 The average price of all round-trip flights from Montreal Pierre Elliott Trudeau Intl Airport to Japan clicked on KAYAK for each day over the last 12 months.

-When flying from Montreal to Japan, you should consider leaving on a Thursday and avoid Fridays if you are looking for the best rates.
-For your return to Montreal, you’ll find the best rates on Thursdays and the most expensive ones on Wednesdays.
+When flying from Montreal to Japan, you should consider leaving on a Tuesday and avoid Saturdays if you are looking for the best rates.
+For your return to Montreal, you’ll find the best rates on Wednesdays and the most expensive ones on Saturdays.

 How far in advance should I book a flight from Montreal Pierre Elliott Trudeau Intl Airport to Japan?